On the cop number and the weak Meyniel conjecture for algebraic graphs: Cop numbers of twisted Cayley sum graphs

-Suppose the connection of the robber in the $n$-th round is not a power of the label that the cop $C$ has at the beginning of the $n$-th round.
-If $n$ is odd, then writing $z^\mo y = w_{z, y, k} s^i$, we note that
+Suppose Case (1) holds, that is, the connection of the robber in the $n$-th round is not a power of the label that the cop $C$ has at the beginning of the $n$-th round.
+If $n$ is odd, then writing $z^\mo y = w_{z, y, k} s^i$, we note that the gap between the cop $C$ and the robber at the beginning of the $(n+1)$-st round satisfies